You are warmly invited to this year’s Association Weekend on 27–29 September 2019

-- Following feedback from guests last year, this year Saturday's dinner ticket prices will include wine, and are great value at only £29 if you first came to College in 1993 or later.
+- Following feedback from previous years, Saturday's dinner ticket prices will include wine, and are great value at only £29 if you first came to College in 1994 or later.
 Tickets for current MCR & JCR are £19.
 A standard Dinner ticket costs just £39.

-- Use your dining rights to enjoy supper in the Fellows' Dining Room on Friday evening whilst sampling wines from the College cellars, guided by Fellows’ Wine Steward, Dr Paul Russell.
+- Use your dining rights to enjoy supper in the Fellows' Dining Room following the above whilst sampling wines from the College cellars, guided by Fellows’ Steward, Professor Christopher Tout.
 Or, for those who prefer something more formal, High Table will be available.

 - Join other alumni for Saturday golf at Cambridge Meridian Golf Club.

 - On Saturday morning hear our exciting panel consultation exploring how emerging technologies are leading to a new industrial revolution.
 Leaders in their field look at the implications, and we ask how does the College respond?